naaniraj/DevOps-tools/KUBERNNATIES/Kubernetes Architecture ☸️.md

  ### Worker Node 's  :-

- 1. kube-proxy :- it's maintain the network communication betwwn nodes and pods ,handles the route traffic , destribute the load evenly to the pods to running application smoothly
+ 1. kube-proxy :- it's maintain the network communication betwwn nodes and pods ,handles the route traffic , destribute the load evenly to the pods to running application smoothly ,for pod to pod communication

  2. kubelet    :-  it's a care taker of the pods in each nodes , check the helth of the nodes and  rport to the contrl plane  to run efeciently .